MaroleanJ/Pulse-Animator/README.md

 # Pulse-Animator
 An UIViewController extension to create dual colour pulse animation

-Just drag and drop the PulseAnimation.swift file or jsut copy "UIViewController" extension and use in your application
+Just drag and drop the PulseAnimation.swift file or just copy "UIViewController" extension and use in your application

 # Sample Video pulse Animator